-Does living from hand to mouth, having nothing to fall back on sound like a worry free abundant life?
+Does living from hand to mouth, having nothing to fall back on sound like a worry-free abundant life?
 Hardly.
 So there must be more to this than meets the eye.
-And there is, because when you have the faith to live like He told you to, some other promises start to kick in.
+And there is, because when you have the faith to live as He told you to, some other promises start to kick in.

 “Give, and it will be given to you.
 A good measure, pressed down, shaken together and running over, will be poured into your lap.
 For with the measure you use, it will be measured to you.”
 (Luke 6:38)

 When our actions demonstrate generosity, then we’ll be blessed generously in return.
 It’s a classic cause and effect relationship.
 Generous giving is the sign of an abundance mentality.
 It shows we know the Lord has made unlimited resources available to us so we don’t have to hoard what we have.
 We can share what we have with those who have nothing because we know there’s more where that came from.

 This is a good time to refute the false teaching sometimes called “giving to get.”
 Although Luke 6:38 says our generosity toward others will determine the Lord’s generosity toward us, giving with an expectation of receiving is not being generous, it’s being greedy.
 True generosity carries no expectation of future reward but is an expression of gratitude for rewards already received.

 If our gratitude for having our needs consistently met in the past prompts us to give generously to help others meet their needs in the present, then the Lord will reward our generosity with more blessing in the future.
 But if we’re only giving to others because we want more for ourselves, the Lord, who sees our hidden motives, will not respond generously.